alsprogrammer/aaeon_up_board_setup/README.md

     fab --prompt-for-login-password --prompt-for-sudo-password -H UP_BOARD_IP get-system-ready

 You'll be asked to enter the user's login password for your Up Board Ubuntu account and then ssh password for the Up Board.

+Then answer *yes* if you would be asked.

 After all, the script will ask you to reboot the board.